SAPAC How can South Africa can Spot Scams

 Do not give personal information or money to anyone if unsure.

-South African Scammers will offer to help you or ask you to verify you are.
+South African scammers will offer to help you or ask you to verify who you are.
 They will pretend to be from organizations you know and trust.
-Government departments, Police services, or Fraud Service.
+Government departments, police services even fraud services.

 THINK